-- New pump station with significantly higher flow capacity to greatly reduce the total irrigation watering time as well.
+- A new pump station with significantly higher flow capacity to greatly reduce the total irrigation watering time as well.

 James Schumacher, President of ATI prepared the irrigation consulting and design for the project.
 He is also providing the all-important sprinkler layout around the greens, inspecting the work of the contractor and programming the new system into the computer.

 The initial greens irrigation sprinkler locations and coverage were very poor.
 The new sprinkler spacing will provide complete and even coverage of the greens and surrounds enhancing the golf experience.
 If the sprinkler locations and spacing are not correct they can have an extremely negative effect on the turf and playability of the course.
-This normally causes overwatering of the approaches and surrounds.
-The result is that the ball cannot bounce roll onto the green making approach shots and chipping difficult and unenjoyably.
-ATI provides the complete layout of the green and surround sprinklers as well as inspection of the work.
+This normally causes overwatering of the approaches and surroundings.
+The result is that the ball cannot bounce or roll onto the green making approach shots and chipping difficult and unenjoyable.
+ATI provides the complete layout of the green and surrounding sprinklers as well as an inspection of the work.
 The work is being installed to a high level with little damage to the turf.

 The work is scheduled to be completed by the end of March 2016.